StoneCypher/jssm/src/doc_md/Shootout.md

 ### (created) `finity` states of matter, 28 lines

-Finity did not have a states of matter example.
+`finity` did not have a states of matter example.
 I made this, following [this unrelated machine](https://github.com/nickuraltsev/finity/blob/master/examples/hierarchical/index.js) as a style guide.